ervandew/eclim/src/doc/content/vim/issues.rst

   If you instead have Vim setup to expand tabs to spaces, then you may encounter times when Eclipse will insert the code with no indentation.

-  To resolve this you will need to edit some settings in Eclipse:
+  To resolve this you will need to edit some eclipse settings:

+  Using vim:

+  #.
+Open the eclim settings
+     (global: :ref:`:EclimSettings` or project level: :ref:`:ProjectSettings`)
+  #.
+Edit the indentation settings to match your vim options\:

+     JDT -> org.eclipse.jdt.core.formatter.*

+  Using Eclipse:

   #.
 Shutdown eclimd.
   #.
 Open Eclipse.